-SOBI shares a number of weaknesses with all ICA methods: they all assume that there are as many sensors as sources, they all make some sort of independence assumption, they all assume that the mixing process is linear, and they all assume that the mixing process is stable.
-(See section 4.3 for further discussion.)
+SOBI shares a number of weaknesses with all ICA methods: they all assume that there are as many sensors as sources; they all make some sort of independence assumption; they all assume that the mixing process is linear; and they all assume that the mixing process is stable.
+See Section 4.3 for further discussion.

-2.4 Localization of Separated Components.
-SOBI was performed on continuous5 122-channel data collected during the entire period of the experiment, sampled at 300 Hz, and bandpass filtered at 0.03-100 Hz.
-It generated 122 components,6 each a one-dimensional time series with an associated field map (see section B.2).
+2.4 Localization of Separated Components

+SOBI was performed on continuous 122-channel data collected during the entire period of the experiment, sampled at 300 Hz, and band-pass filtered at 0.03-100 Hz.
+It generated 122 components, each a one-dimensional time series with an associated field map (see Appendix B.2).
 Each component potentially corresponds to a set of magnetic field generators.